Rosemary Oil Benefits and Uses, Including for Hair Loss - Dr. Axe

 Rosemary is much more than an aromatic herb that tastes great on potatoes and roasted lamb.
 Rosemary oil is actually one of the most powerful herbs and essential oils on the planet!

-As I’m about to share, rosemary essential oil benefits and uses just seem to keep increasing according to scientific studies, with some even pointing toward rosemary’s ability to have amazing anti-cancer effects on several different types of cancer!
+Rosemary oil benefits and uses just seem to keep increasing according to scientific studies, with some even pointing toward rosemary’s ability to have amazing anti-cancer effects on several different types of cancer.
+That’s not all, either.

 What Is Rosemary Essential Oil?